World Health Organization Verdict is in: CBD is NOT ADDICTIVE OR TOXIC

 Why the WHO is Investigating CBD

 Well, it could very much be because of the many CBD sellers not correctly displaying the information, related false deals, and etcetera.
 WHO may have decided to investigate for this very reason.
-While CBD is a true alternative medicine, it has been stigmatized for all the wrong the reason.
+While CBD is true alternative medicine, it has been stigmatized for all the wrong reason.
 These reasons include its relation to marijuana or THC and how some sellers are selling the non-pure form of CBD that may consist of THC.
 THC is banned for non-prescriptive use in the USA; there will be punished by law if the individual is caught using it.

 It must be pretty important substance if even the WHO is willing to take notice.
 And similarly, spend valuable time and money studying its effects.